johnsaquino/project-livewire/docs/cloud_deployment.md

 4.  **Deployed Cloud Functions:** The backend server relies on Cloud Functions for tool integration (weather, calendar).
     *   Deploy these functions first by following the **[Cloud Functions Setup Guide](../cloud-functions/README.md)**.
     *   You do *not* need the function URLs in an `.env` file for Cloud Run deployment if you configure them via Secret Manager or pass them during backend deployment (though storing them in secrets is common).
-5.  **Git Repository:** You should have the Project Pastra code cloned locally.
+5.  **Git Repository:** You should have the Project Livewire code cloned locally.

 ## Setup Steps